shyamsrinivasan/django-learn/readme.md

 5. Create all necessary database tables (based on INSTALLED_APPS) by running `python manage.py migrate`
 6. After defining all models for `newapp` in `newapp.models.py`, run `python manage.py makemigrations newapp` to create/change database models.
 To see the SQL commands executed by the `migrate` command, run `python manage.py sqlmigrate poll xxx`

+# Steps to follow to add app URLs to a Django project
+1. Create views (class-based or function-based) in newapp/views.py
+2. Add url patterns to newapp/urls.py using `path('url_path', view_function, name='url_pattern_name')`.
+This will be newapp's URLConf.
+3. Add newapp URLConf to myapp/urls.py using `path` and `include` to include urls as URLConfs: `path('url_path', include('newapp.urls'))`

+# To add an app to a Django project
+- In myapp/settings.py add 'newapp.apps.NewappConfig' to list `INSTALLED_APPS`